-This story is by Pablo Cervera and was part of our 2021 Spring Writing Contest.
+This story is by Pablo Cervera and was a runner-up in our 2021 Spring Writing Contest.
 You can find all the writing contest stories here.

 Good morning, pale stranger in the mirror.
 I look like I aged twenty years overnight.
 This relationship is making me physically ill and it shows.
 Still, I need to pick myself up.
 I’m going to try to keep yesterday’s mood going into today.